The Origins of Ju-Jitsu

 Kano Jigoro opened his first Kodokan dojo in the early 1880’s in Tokyo.
 Kano used his knowledge and experience of Ju-Jitsu to create Judo.
 During the Kodokan’s years, Judo almost completely smothered the prevailing Ju-Jitsu traditions of the area, perhaps due to Judo’s success in direct competitions with various Ju-Jitsu forms.

 Welcome to the official website of the National Governing Body for Ju-Jitsu in Great Britain.
-This organisation is officially recognised by Sport England (part of the UK Sports Council) and by the International Ju-Jitsu Federation, the JJIF.
+This organisation is officially recognised by Sport England (part of the UK Sports Council).
 We are also associated with the Central Council of Physical Recreation (CCPR) and with the National Coaching Foundation; Sports Coach UK.

 The Mission of the BJJAGB is to unify British Ju-Jitsuka with a foundation of mutual respect for all styles or systems of Ju-Jitsu and to provide services and guidance to foster Techinical Excellence, Fellowship and Human Character Development.